Energy Conditions and Quantum Information: Energy conditions and quantum field theory

 \subsection{Averaged null energy condition}

+Energy is an important and universal notion in physics.
 The system that has the nonnegative energy density should be classically stable, if the vacuum energy is set to zero.
 However, QFTs do not satisfy the local energy condition: the inequality $\bra{\rho} \,T_{tt}\, \ket{\rho} \ge 0$ for any state $\ket{\rho}$ is violated by the quantum effect \cite{Epstein:1965zza}.
 On the other hand, those negative energy density is localized at some regions in spacetime and the averaged energy-momentum tensor over spacetime can be nonnegative.
 One example of such energy conditions is the averaged null energy condition (ANEC):

-where we use the light-cone coordinates $x^\mu = (x^+, x^-, \bx_\perp) \ ,~ x^\pm \equiv t \pm x_1$ in Minkowski spacetime (see also Definition 2.7.2).
 The ANEC holds for any QFT in Minkowski spacetime, which was proved in special cases (free theory, two dimensions, holography) \cite{Klinkhammer:1991ki,Wald:1991xn,Folacci:1992xg,Verch:1999nt,Kelly:2014mra}, and in interacting theories \cite{Faulkner:2016mzt,Hartman:2016lgu}.
 Here, we give a proof using the monotonicity of the relative entropy along the line of \cite{Faulkner:2016mzt}.